Written on 13 Nov 2017.

 3. Make an actual checklist

-To help you compare schools and programs on rational grounds, EDHEC created a detailed, printable checklist.
+To help you compare schools and programmes on rational grounds, EDHEC created a detailed, printable checklist.

 4. Check the facts